eleanormurray/COVID_19/README.md

 -- What to do if someone you live with is sick with COVID symptoms

 -- What to expect if you are hospitalized

+-- The Buddy System

+-- Contact Tracing

+-- COVID for Kids

 Please share widely.